Extraocular muscles

 | | |

-This presentation is typical of a paresis of the left lateral rectus.
-A patient with a paresis of the right lateral rectus muscle will have impaired adbuction of the right eye, and is likely to try to minimize her diplopia by looking at the world with her chin turned toward her right shoulder and her left eye adducted. (
+This presentation is typical of a paresis of the right superior rectus.
+A patient with a paresis of the right superior rectus muscle will have impaired elevation and inward rotation of the right eye, and is likely to try to minimize her diplopia by looking at the world with her chin raised, with her head extended and tilted toward her left shouder. (

 See References)